Dinmukhamed Kunaev: First stint in charge: 1960-1962

-As First Secretary, Kunaev was an ardent supporter of the Virgin Lands campaign, which opened millions of hectares of lands in central Kazakhstan to agricultural development and caused a large influx of Russian immigrants into Kazakhstan.
-However, in 1962 he was dismissed from his position as he disagreed with Khrushchev's plans to incorporate some lands in Southern Kazakhstan into Uzbekistan.
-Ismail Yusupov, a supporter of the plan, replaced Kunaev.
+As First Secretary, Kunayev was an ardent supporter of the Virgin Lands campaign, which opened millions of hectares of lands in central Kazakhstan to agricultural development and caused a large influx of Russian immigrants into Kazakhstan.
+However, in 1962 he was dismissed from his position as he disagreed with Khrushchev's plans to transfer some lands in Southern Kazakhstan to Uzbekistan.
+Ismail Yusupov, a supporter of the plan, replaced Kunayev.
+Another source of disagreements between Kunayev and Khrushchev had been the creation of a new administrative entity, the "Virgin Lands Territory", which incorporated the Kazakh regions of Kokchetav, Pavlodar, Kustanai, North Kazakhstan and Tselinograd into a new region with dual subordination to Alma-Ata and Moscow.

+First Secretary of the Communist Party of Kazakhstan

 After his dismissal as First Secretary, he was Chairman of the Council of Ministers of the Kazakh SSR until 1964, when he became first secretary of the Central Committee of the Communist Party of Kazakhstan again in 1964 when Khrushchev was ousted and replaced by Brezhnev.
 He kept his position for twenty-two more years.
-He was an alternate member of the Politburo from 1967, and a full member from 1971 to 1987.
+Kunayev was appointed as an alternate member of the Politburo in 1967, and became a full member in 1971.

-During Kunaev's long rule, Kazakhs occupied prominent positions in the bureaucracy, economy and educational institutions.
-In 1984, Kunaev made Nursultan Nazarbayev the Chairman of the Council of Ministers.
-However, at the sixteenth session of the Communist Party of Kazakhstan in January 1986, Nazarbayev criticized Askar Kunayev, President of the Academy of Sciences for not reforming his department.
-Dinmukhamed Kunayev, Nazarbayev's boss and Askar's brother, felt deeply angered and betrayed.
-Kunayev went to Moscow and demanded Nazarbayev's dismissal while Nazarbayev's supporters campaigned for Kunayev's dismissal and Nazarbayev's promotion.
+Economic development

+Kunayev's return to the position of First Secretary of the Kazakh SSR coincided with the start of major economic reforms in the USSR, known as the Kosygin reforms.
+That year, over 450 thousand people throughout Kazakhstan received apartments, and the average salary increased by 28% compared to 1958.

+Under Kunayev, Kazakhstan became one of the three largest economies of the USSR, along with Russia and Ukraine, the traditional industrial centers of the country since Tsarist times.
+As Russian political scientist Andrei Grozin notes, “Conventionally speaking, before Kunayev, Kazakhstan in economic terms was a desert.”
+Some of the major economic successes of Kunayev's Kazakhstan include: